 Before you even casually speak with an interior designer about your project, there are a few questions you need to ask yourself.
 A designer will also ask you these questions, and it’s a good idea to do your thinking in advance and be prepared.

 It is possible you already have furniture, accessories, or other design elements you definitely want to keep and include in your new interior.
 Prepare a list so nothing is forgotten.

 Will it be a heavily trafficked space or will it mainly be used for formal occasions?
 Does it need to be kid- and pet-friendly?
 Does it need to serve multiple functions (for example, as an office and a spare bedroom, or for prep and entertaining)?

 According to Sasha Adler of Sasha Adler Design, “I always tell our clients when they look at our portfolio that it may not be exactly how they want their home, but there should be something that resonates: They like the vibe of it, or they like the way things are put together, or the overall eye through which the designer presents everything.”
 If there isn’t a bit of “love at first sight,” then the designer isn’t right for you.

 Not all designers will be in your price range, which will help narrow down your options.
 Having a budget in mind will also give your designer a realistic idea of what they can accomplish, which, in turn, will help them set realistic expectations for you.

-Questions for the Interior Designer
+Questions to ask Interior Designer

 Practical questions are essential, but you don’t have to limit your questions to practicalities.
 Lauren Buxbaum Gordon, of Nate Berkus Associates, states: “I think you should really put them on the spot and say, ‘What ideas do you have for my home?
 How can I live better and more comfortably?
 How do I make this home feel like a home my kids will want to return to?’ ”

 Even if you have already seen their portfolio online, it’s helpful to get the stories behind the projects.

 - Where did they study and are they part of any professional associations?

 Yes, you’ll have some homework to do!
 Call up previous clients to get the inside scoop on what it was like to work with a specific designer and how it has been for them to live with the design after the project was completed.

 - What is your fee structure?

 If you’re checking out a large design firm, find out who will actually be working with you on your project.
 If the firm has more than one person, who worked on the portfolio projects you most like?

 It’s important to know up front what level of involvement will be expected of you as the homeowner and what is included in the cost of the project.
 Interior designers often have an extensive network of contractors and suppliers, as well as the experience and expertise to get the job done well.

-- How long does a project like this usually take?
 This helps you set realistic expectations, as well as plan around any important dates.

 Also pay attention to how you feel about this person during the interview.
 If you find them annoyingly cheerful, overbearing, or snooty, it will only get worse as the project goes on.
 If there are other adults in the household who are decision-makers, be sure to include them in the interview.
 It’s important for all of the personalities to be a good fit!

 Finally, when hiring an interior designer, keep an open mind.
 You may be skeptical of some ideas at first, but humbly remember the professional may (possibly?) know more than you on this particular subject.
 Obviously, if you know an idea is not for you, trust your instincts.
 Otherwise, take some time to mull it over.
 Interior design is part science, part art, and part instinct.
 Don’t be afraid to give a design idea outside of your comfort zone a try.